pingcap/blog/tidb-5.3-delivering-enhancements-for-data-intensive-applications.md

 * Large-scale clusters with over 100 TB of data or over 1 million queries per second (QPS)
 * Medium-sized clusters that require unlimited scalability as your business rapidly grows and the data volume surges

 We tested these features with sysbench.
-We found that at 512 threads, the cluster’s overall QPS throughput doubled after optimization.
+We found that at 512 threads, the cluster's overall QPS throughput doubled after optimization.

 ### Transactional and analytical processing at scale